 This Insight explains why government and business should remain alive to the potential for human rights to be breached when climate change risks are not addressed, and why business should look to implement integrated ESG practices to manage the attendant legal, transitional and reputational risks.

-Our summary of the legal reasoning for overturning the decision and its implications for future ESG litigation is available here.
+Our summary of the legal reasoning for overturning the decision and its implications for future ESG litigation is available in the Sharma appeal decision Insight.

 Putting human rights at the centre of climate action